Applying to PEL

 BACK TO THE TOP

-A: Winter Workshop is an annual two-day event for PEL members learn about a specific WMD topic from speakers and explore it through questions and answers, discussion, and sometimes tabletop exercises.
+A: Academic Symposium is an annual two-day event for PEL and CWMD Graduate Fellowship members learn about a specific WMD topic from speakers and explore it through questions and answers, discussion, and sometimes tabletop exercises.
 Past topics include: biological weapons, deterrence and major powers, deterrence and rogue states, deterrence and non-state actors, North Korea, and Iran.

-Q: What is the purpose of Winter Workshop?
+Q: What is the purpose of Academic Symposium?

-A: Winter Workshop offers PEL members two opportunities.
+A: Academic Symposium offers PEL members two opportunities.
 First, members receive an in-depth introduction to a specific WMD topic by experts in the field.
-Second, they have a chance to renew their acquaintances with members of their own PEL class and meet and network with members of other classes.
+Second, they have a chance to renew their acquaintances with members of their own PEL class and meet and network with members of other classes as well as the CWMD Grad Fellows.
 This is the only time during the year when all current PEL members get together.

-A: All current members of PEL are expected to attend Winter Workshop.
-This means that by the end of a PEL member’s three-year term, he or she will have attended three Winter Workshops.
+A: All current members of PEL are expected to attend Academic Symposium.
+This means that by the end of a PEL member’s three-year term, he or she will have attended three Academic Symposia.

 A: We will make every effort to provide the date for the workshop months in advance, but it is understood that some members’ work obligations may preclude their attendance.